Cavalier King Charles Spaniel

 Yes, they're bright dogs that are eager to please their humans, which often makes them quite easy to train.
 They respond well to positive reinforcement and enjoy learning new things.

-Expect to pay between $1,500-$3,500 for a puppy from a reputable breeder, though prices vary significantly.
+Expect to pay between $4,000 and $7,000 AUD for a puppy from a reputable, ANKC-registered breeder.
+Prices can vary, and high demand often means there are waitlists.
 You might also find Cavaliers through breed-specific rescues for adoption.

 Yes, they're excellent apartment dogs due to their friendly, adaptable temperament and moderate exercise needs.
 Their small size and generally quiet nature make them ideal for unit living across Australian cities.